shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 The enclosure has three main sections: The breadboard, enclosure itself, and the camera enclosure.
 In this page we will explain how to build the first two, see the [camera enclosure](/how-to-build/Camera-Enclosure) section for the last one.

 The enclosure is made from [25 mm rails](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=194) and [black hardboard](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=190#2535) panels.
 The panels are placed between the rail channels.
-The enclosure is designed with the following inner dimensions (L x W x H) 500mm x 500mm x 700 mm.
+The enclosure is designed with the following inner dimensions 500mm x 500mm x 700 mm (L x W x H).

 ## List of components